Homegear/Homegear-Doc/Homegear/source/installation.rst

 Compiling
 ^^^^^^^^^

+.. warning:: Homegear requires at least PHP 7.2 as ZTS is broken in PHP 7.0 and 7.1.

 Download the PHP source code from the `PHP download page <http://php.net/downloads.php>`_.
 Then extract the package::

 	tar -zxf php-7.X.X.tar.gz